 Chroma: An Ode to J.D.
 'Okhai Ojeikere, Lagos, Nigeria, 2017-Ongoing

 Chroma: An Ode to J.D.
-'Okhai Ojeikere, is an on-going series which celebrates women’s hair Styles in Nigeria through a fanciful, contemporary lens.
+'Okhai Ojeikere, is an on-going series which celebrates women’s hair styles in Nigeria through a fanciful, contemporary lens.
 The images are inspired by hair color trends in Lagos and by the late Nigerian photographer J.D.
-Ojeikere.
+‘Okhai Ojeikere.

-Ojeikere's approach was documentary in nature as he took inventory of Over 1000 of styles and amassed an enormous index spanning over 40 years.
-He began photographing women's hair in black and white, following the re-emergence of traditional designs which became popular again following Nigeria’s independence.
-Prior to de-colonization, wigs and hair straightening had become a commonplace practice, especially in urban areas of the country.
+Ojeikere's approach was documentary in nature as he took inventory of over 1000 styles and amassed an index spanning over 40 years.
+He began photographing women's hair in black-and-white, following the re-emergence of traditional designs which became popular again following Nigeria’s independence.
+Prior to de-colonisation, wigs and hair straightening had become popular, especially in urban areas of the country.
 Today, some of the more intricate and traditional styles risk abandonment once again as a result of the influence of social media and global trends.
-As the world becomes more and more connected, new boarders are drawn, new opportunities for connection and understandings between countries and cultures arise, however the social and cultural practices which contribute to the character of a civilization and its people remains a unique factor with respect to identity and history.
-Cities today around the world resemble each other more and more, with gentrification and global trends diluting individuality and cultural specificity in favor of a prevailing mainstream model.
+Cities today around the world resemble each other more and more, with gentrification diluting individuality and cultural specificity in favor of a prevailing mainstream model.
+As the world becomes more and more connected, new opportunities, influences and understanding arise, however the social and cultural practices which contribute to the character of a civilization and its people remains an essential component of understanding our past and future.

 For more on Ojeikere and his photography: J.D.
 'Okhai Ojeikere published by CCA Lagos.